 In de Södermalm district you’ll find the world’s largest photography museum in a converted Art Nouveau customs warehouse.
 Since the museums creation they have shown over 200 exhibitions from the world’s most famous photographers, including Anton Corbijn, David LaChapelle, Annie Leibovitz and Jimmy Nelson.

-Besides showcasing amazing, ever changing photography exhibitions, Fotografiska also offers courses and workshops for those of want to improve their skills behind the lens.
+Besides showcasing amazing, ever changing photography exhibitions, Fotografiska also offers courses and workshops for those who want to improve their skills behind the lens.
 And on the top-floor you can enjoy great food to compliment the amazing view and gorgeous art.